Blockfi Review: Pros & Cons, Fees, Security Examined

 The BlockFi team will then receive your application and review it.
 They usually get back to you within one business day.

 If you are approved (high chances you will be, unless you are into something shady), Blockfi will send you a loan offer with information on how it was calculated and other important details.
 If you accept it and file an application, you can expect a decision within 2 hours.

-You can find the most up to date rates on our loan calculator page.
+You can find the most up-to-date rates on our loan calculator page.

 Blockfi charges interest rate + origination fee (around 1-2% on average).
-Both of these depend on the above mentioned criteria.
+Both of these depend on the above-mentioned criteria.

-How does Blockfi offer looks like?
+What does Blockfi offer look like?